Monday, December 10, 2007

 Orlando and I did not feel the earthquake at all.
 We did not even know that there was an earthquake.
 We where golfing with some friends (Monday was a Ocean day, a national holiday in Japan) and had no idea until Orlando saw destroyed houses on the club house's TV.
 On the way back home he kept saying "I think there was an earthquake".
 Once we got home I checked the computer I realized what had happened.
 It's really sad to see all the destruction being reported on the local TV channels all day, non stop.
 We have no idea what the reporter is saying but a picture speaks a thousand words.
 My heart really goes out to all the people affected.

 I realized we have been very lucky this weekend.
 A typhoon was supposed to hit the southern part of Japan on Sunday.
 Luckily it just kept turning toward the east and never actually hit us.
 We even had a typhoon party at the neighbors house and at one point everyone came outside to see where the typhoon was and guess what there was not even one drop of rain!!!
 Nothing, Nada Zilch!!!
 Hey I'm not complaining I've been through many hurricanes back home and I don't wish them upon anyone.
+I would really like to thank everyone who worried about us and left messages on facebook, called or e-mailed us to check if we where OK.
+I'm happy to report that we are both fine.

 Sunday, July 08, 2007